anim8js/anim8js/README.md

 ### Features
 1. Play animations by name, name & modifiers, or by custom definition.
 2. Queue animations.
-3. Transition into a new animation smoothly.
+3. Transition into a new animation in 6 different ways.
 4. Play multiple animations at once over different attributes.
 5. Springs.
 6. Animation sequences.